This site receives compensation for qualified sales and banner clicks referred from this site. Learn More

 It is equipped with an 8-speed drivetrain that provides the stability of a six speed but also lets you get an extra boost when you need it.
 This versatility is great for new commuters who are still learning their bikes.

-Additionally, while the overall construction of the is solid, some people had problems with the tires that the bike initially came with.
+Additionally, while the overall construction is solid, some people had problems with the tires that the bike initially came with.

 I think they probably just need to work on better shipping boxes.

-The Vilano Blackjack 3.0 29er MTB is a high-quality option for commuters that features double wall rims, a suspension fork, an 8-speed shifter, and durable disc brakes.
+The Vilano Ridge MTB is a basic option for commuters that features a suspension fork, a 7-speed shifter, and durable disc brakes.

 The alloy frame is incredibly durable and lightweight.
 It will last you through many rides, but also not be as difficult to carry up and down stairs as some of the other bicycles.